kab-ph/blogpost_scadl/README.md

 ![cw_trace](images/non_profiling_result.png)

-One of the main reasons for open-sourcing this project is to help students, security researchers and security evaluation lab engineers.
+One of the main reasons for open-sourcing this project is to help students, security researchers, and security experts in evaluation labs.
 Therefore, we expect your contribution.